Email FacebookTwitterMenu burgerClose thin

 • Sell 100 bushels of corn for $3.70 on Jan.
 1.

 A futures contract can be resolved in two ways.
 In a cash settlement, the two traders agree to exchange just the value of what the contract is worth.
 No actual goods trade hands.
 So, instead of having to buy or sell bushels of corn in our examples above, you would just collect or pay the difference between your contract’s value and the current market prices.
-In a physical settlement traders trade the physical goods.
+In a physical settlement, traders trade the physical goods.
 You would literally buy 100 bushels of corn and provide an address at which to accept delivery.

 What Is An Option Contract?

-An option contract is structured the same way as a futures contract – with a key difference.
-With options, you agree to trade an underlying asset at a given price and date.
 You can resolve this through a cash settlement or a physical settlement, allowing both parties to decide if they’re interested in purely financial speculation or if they’re actually in the market for raw materials.
-And you can enter either a call or put position depending on whether you think the asset’s price will rise or fall.
+You can also enter either a call or put position depending on whether you think the asset’s price will rise or fall.

-The difference is that an option contract is, as the name suggests, optional.
-When the contract expires you can decide whether to follow through with it or pass on your option.
 If you pass, nothing happens.
 The contract expires unfulfilled; you’re only out the money you spent to arrange the contract.
 If you execute the contract, you can either trade physical goods or exchange payments.

 Where a futures contract creates a bilateral obligation (both parties in the contract have to fulfill their end of the bargain), an option contract creates a unilateral obligation (only the person who created the contract is necessarily bound by it).

-Options vs. Futures: How To Choose
+Options vs. Futures: How to Choose

 When a futures contract expires unprofitably, you actually end up owing money.
 Take our example above.
 Say you buy a call contract for 100,000 bushels of corn at $3.70 for Jan.
 1 – a modest contract by the standards of professional traders.